Calestial2/Txtmax/README.md

 - **Extremely Fast and Easy to Use:** Faster than GNU Nano and Vim, and very easy to use with commands that are easy to understand and use, offering a lower learning curve.
 - **Terminal Integration**: Supports typing Terminal Supports Directly in the Editor
 - **Frequent Major Updates:** Frequent new major updates

- ## Reviews

-We're Having Very Good Positive Reviews by our users.
-So what are you waiting for? use the 5-star tool right now 🔥